fx-giant/giant-documentations/visual/scatter-plot.md

 ## Data Binding

 For the scatter plot, there are few mandatory bindings to generate the chart which are the **X-Axis** and **Y-Axis** properties.
-For each property, there are specific data types need to fulfill in order for the timeline chart to render correctly, such as can be seen below:
+For each property, there are specific data types need to fulfill in order for the scatter plot to render correctly, such as can be seen below:

 |Bindings|Data Type|
 |---|---|